dbca-wa/wastd/docs/data_consumers.rst

 * Reading all Animal Observations into a data.frame in R
 * Uploading one Animal Observation from R and Python

+The following examples will only work for DPaW staff, as the API sits behind the Departmental Single-Sign-On authentication.

 First code example::

     https://strandings-test.dpaw.wa.gov.au/api/1/animal-encounters/?format=csv